 Shoreline Community College has articulation agreements that allow a student to complete an Associate of Applied Arts and Sciences Degree in some technical areas, transfer to selected four-year institutions and earn a B.S. degree.
-Shoreline is also considering adding a new applied transfer degree, the AAS-T. For further information regarding applied transfer degrees, call the director of Professional/ Technical Programs at (206) 546-4595, or check with your program advisor.
+Shoreline is also planning to add a new applied transfer degree, the AAS-T. For further information regarding applied transfer degrees, call the dean of Professional/ Technical Programs at (206) 546-4595, or check with your program advisor.